Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.5.1
+- New Features:
+  - added a dev mode for looking at the output of background node processes. will be used for more in the future.
+- Bug Fixes:
+  - Fixed an issue where Sando would wait for validation on things that don't need it
+  - Added more logging to the Sando validation process (zip extraction)
+  - Fixed sando assets extraction looking in the wrong directory (Thanks Oldrego!)

 # 2.5.0
 - New Features:
   - Sando now boasts a websocket relay server that clients can connect to to both send and recieve data from/to the SAMMI bridge.
 The default port for the server is `6626`.
 It is highly recommended to include an identifier at the end of the address when connecting, so you can easily identify where a source is coming from. ex: `ws://localhost:6626/vnyan`, with the `/vnyan` part being the identifier.
 An example of what this would be used for is to connect a browser source/dock directly to SAMMI and receive events in real time for something like a chatbox.
 This could also be used for services that don't host their own websocket server but can connect to a server on their own.